 Another component of overly large breasts can be some droopiness in almost every situation.
 When Dr. Durst examines you, he will take measurements and determine whether your current bra size is out of proportion with your ideal size based on your frame.
 He will also catalogue your symptoms.
 At that time, he will make a recommendation about the breast reduction that would be most beneficial to you.

 Breast Reduction Procedure

-Dr. Durst has heard hundreds of times that the only thing that his patients wished that they could do differently about their breast reduction was to have had it years earlier.
+Dr. Durst frequently hears that the only thing that his patients wished that they could do differently about their breast reduction was to have had it years earlier.
 Consistently one of the most satisfying procedures in plastic surgery, Dr. Durst would be happy to talk with you about breast reduction and evaluate your situation.